Supervised contrastive learning for cell stage classification of animal embryos: Results

 \section{Results}

 \hypertarget{sec:results}{}

-The results of the ablation study performed on the Bovine ECS dataset is presented in Tables \ref{tab:ablation} and \ref{tab:seq-length}.
-The results of the comparison of the ESOD, CNNs-CRF, EmbryosFormer, R2D1 and our CLEmbryo without or with post-processing (\_PP) on the Bovine ECS and the NYU mouse datasets are presented in Tables \ref{tab:bovine-classif} and \ref{tab:mouse-classif}, respectively.
-The results obtained on bovine or mouse embryos with pre-training on the mouse or bovine embryos respectively are presented in Table \ref{tab:pretraining}.
+The results of the ablation study performed on the Bovine ECS dataset are presented in Tables \ref{tab:ablation} and \ref{tab:seq-length}.
+The results of the comparison of the ESOD, CNNs-CRF, EmbryosFormer, R2D1 and our CLEmbryo with or without temporal averaging (CLEmbryo\_NTA) on the Bovine ECS and the NYU mouse datasets are presented in Tables \ref{tab:bovine-classif} and \ref{tab:mouse-classif}, respectively.
+The results obtained on bovine or mouse embryos with pre-training on the mouse or bovine embryos, respectively, are presented in Table \ref{tab:pretraining}.